mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_d_earlyed.md

 ## Resource: StudentEarlyEducationProgramAssociations
 **Description:**
-This association now represents Students in either MARSS (School Readiness Plus, Early Childhood Special Education, or Voluntary Pre-Kindergarten) or non-MARSS (School Readiness or Early Childhood Family Education) early education programs.
+This association now represents Students in either MARSS (Early Childhood Special Education or Voluntary Pre-Kindergarten) or non-MARSS (School Readiness or Early Childhood Family Education) early education programs.

 Notes:
-- MARSS Early Childhood Screening (aka Preschool Screening) is covered in [this program association](/sandbox_cert_c_spas.md#resource-studentearlychildhoodscreeningprogramassociations).
+- MARSS Early Childhood Screening (aka Preschool Screening) is covered in [this program association](./sandbox_cert_c_spas.md#resource-studentearlychildhoodscreeningprogramassociations).
 - The "EE-SR" and "EE-ECFE" program types are the programs intended for use with Early Education Data.
 These can also be used to cover the Early Ed programs formerly described as "SR/AB" and "ECFE/AB", respectively.
 - "End Reason Code" below correlates to "reasonExitedDescriptor" (see the similarly named Data Mapping Matrix tab).
 Please note that this is important information to include on the SEEPA record especially for non-MARSS program associations.
-- Note that a calendar reference has been added to the VPK and SR+ scenarios in order to relate specific calendar records to sections of those programs.
-Sample JSON files for calendars and program associations are available in the [EE-MARSS Ambiguity Resolution](/data/EE-MARSS%20Ambiguity%20Resolution/) folder of the data directory.
+- Note that a calendar reference has been added to the VPK scenarios in order to relate specific calendar records to sections of that program.
+Sample JSON files for calendars and program associations are available in the [EE-MARSS Ambiguity Resolution](../data/EE-MARSS%20Ambiguity%20Resolution/) folder of the data directory.
 - Note that *custom* membership and attendance elements on these associations have been replaced with an element similar to the Student School Association.
 For ECFE and SR program types, units must be ``Hours`` and percentEnrolled should be either zero or omitted.
 (A zero is likely the best approach to avoid API errors.)
 For the other early learning program types, the rules for membership & attendance data elements remain the same as they have been as defined by MARSS; the data elements are merely shifted to this resource instead of on the Student School Association.
-(For example, percentEnrolled is required for ECSE, VPK and SR+)
+(For example, percentEnrolled is required for ECSE and VPK.)

 **Prerequisite Data:**
 - Schools
 - Program - where ProgramTypeDescriptor = "EE-SR"
-- Program - where ProgramTypeDescriptor = "EE-SR+"
 - Program - where ProgramTypeDescriptor = "EE-ECFE"
 - Program - where ProgramTypeDescriptor = "EE-ECSE"
 - Program - where ProgramTypeDescriptor = "EE-VPK"
 - Students
-- Calendar records with grade "EE" for use with VPK and SR+ programs
+- Calendar records with grade "EE" for use with the VPK program

 **Scenarios:**
 1. Associate **Student A** with an EE-SR Program